keenera/keenera/README.md

 ### Hi, I'm [Audrey](https://www.linkedin.com/in/audrey-keener-675aa721b/) (@keenera)! 👩🏻‍🦰🌻💻🫶🪴🍵

-I'm a third-year undergraduate **Computer Science** major and **Mathematics** minor at the University of Pennsylvania's School of Engineering.
+I'm a third-year undergraduate **Computer Science** major and **Mathematics** minor at the University of Pennsylvania's School of Engineering and Applied Science.

 I'm passionate about...
 - Low-level and systems programming